shivamvr/Trip-Tribe/README.md

 3. Sk Alijan(fp09_025)

-Project Description: Trip Tribe - Travel Package Booking Website Overview
+## Trip Tribe - Travel Package Booking Website
+Overview
 Trip Tribe is an innovative and user-friendly travel package booking website that aims to make trip planning a delightful experience for travelers.
 This platform provides a wide range of curated travel packages for various destinations, offering a seamless booking process and personalized travel experiences.
 With a beautiful and intuitive interface, Trip Tribe caters to the wanderlust of users and helps them explore the world with ease.